jakubwro/SineWaves.jl/doc/src/wizard.md

 Now you'll be moved to a sandbox shell.
 There you should type commands to build shared libraries and copy them to predefined $libdir and $bindir directories.
 In my case Makefile handles that itself, so the only things I need to do is to enter source code directory and run `make install`

 Do not use `apk` package manager for installing binary dependencies, they should be specified in `Binary dependencies` step as JLL packages.
-All haders you need are in `${prefix}/include` directory and libraries required for linker should be present in `${libdir}` locqtion.
+All haders you need are in `${prefix}/include` directory and libraries required for linker should be present in `${libdir}` location.
+See [BinaryBuilder.jl FAQ](https://juliapackaging.github.io/BinaryBuilder.jl/dev/FAQ/#Can-I-install-packages-in-the-build-environment?-1) for more details.

 ```
 sandbox:${WORKSPACE}/srcdir # cd sinewave/
 sandbox:${WORKSPACE}/srcdir/sinewave # export CPPFLAGS="-I${prefix}/include"
 sandbox:${WORKSPACE}/srcdir/sinewave # export LDFLAGS="-L${libdir}"
 sandbox:${WORKSPACE}/srcdir/sinewave # make install
-cc -I. -std=gnu99 -shared -fPIC -o libsinewave.so sinewave.c -lm
-cc -I. -std=gnu99 -o sine libsinewave.so examples/fill_and_print_buffer.c -lm
-mkdir -p /workspace/destdir/bin
-mkdir -p /workspace/destdir/lib
-cp libsinewave.so /workspace/destdir/lib
-cp sine /workspace/destdir/bin
 ```

 After you finish press CTRL+D to quit sandbox.
 All you typed was recorded and will be stored in the result build recipe.
 There is an option to edit the script in vi, so you can delete unnecessary commands.

 ## Select artifacts

 Now you need to select artifacts that you want to deploy.
-Despite that there is also executable generated, I am insterested in deploying just the library
+Despite that there is also executables generated, I am insterested in deploying just the library

 ```
 			# Step 4: Select build products